Market your Kickstarter campaign to increase your reach and improve your chances of success

 When a group of photographers set out to create the perfect carry bag for their equipment, it may have seemed as though the bag market was already crowded.
 However, a slick PR decision would see thousands of photographers drooling over the features of a specially designed bag by Peak Design.

-Interestingly, Peak Design announced that the product would not accept financial backing from major companies in order to stay true to their individual investors.
-Furthermore, they offered sneak peeks to their backers and invited input/feedback for the bag from every follower.
-As planned, this resulted in an extremely enthusiastic, interactive and loyal following which was always more than happy to share their newfound interest with friends and family.
+Interestingly, Peak Design announced that the product would not accept financial backing from major companies.
+Furthermore, they offered sneak peeks to their backers and invited feedback for the bag from every follower.
+As planned, this resulted in an extremely enthusiastic, interactive, and loyal following which was more than happy to share their newfound interest with friends and family.

 b) Pebble

 While Pebble experienced a sharp decline in recent years, the Kickstarter campaign for this smartwatch was a resounding success.
-Incredibly, the watch raised more than $43 million for two separate products and simply put, the reason for this resounding success was how they marketed the unique selling point.
+Incredibly, the watch raised more than $43 million for two products.
+The company focused on marketing the watch’s unique selling point.

-That is to say, Pebble was the first iPhone and smartphone compatible watch and the company used viral videos to reach mass audiences.
+Pebble was the first iPhone and smartphone compatible watch and the company used viral videos to reach mass audiences.
 However, the key point here is that the product was featured on almost every tech-related website and blog which was a direct hit for their target market.
-Indeed, the USP for the watch was viral-worthy but Pebble also reached out to a large number of prominent tech bloggers and established relationships that would see the Pebble watch promoted across endless tech blogs.
+Indeed, the USP for the watch was viral-worthy.
+Pebble also reached out to prominent tech bloggers and established relationships that would see the Pebble watch promoted across endless tech blogs.

-Pebble raised more than $10 million on the very first attempt with Kickstarter.
+Pebble raised over $10 million on the very first attempt with Kickstarter.

 Although Kickstarter is friendly toward individuals and businesses alike, PR and Marketing require a significant focus and effort.
-However, there are many resources that enable campaigns to take a more efficient approach to their first campaign.
-In some cases, individuals or startups initiate this process without any outside assistance but in truth, the most successful campaigns rely heavily on good PR and marketing.
+In some cases, individuals or startups initiate this process without any outside assistance but in truth, the most successful campaigns rely heavily on good PR and marketing agencies.

-For example, PR kits can save an incredible amount of time and provide the perfect opportunity to access specific resources which boost the success of campaigns.
-Furthermore, for those who have little or no experience with online advertising, there are social media and advertising packages that can help you get ahead of the competition.
+For example, PR kits can save an incredible amount of time and provide the perfect opportunity to access specific resources that boost the success of campaigns.
+Furthermore, for those with little or no experience with online advertising, social media and advertising packages help you get ahead of the competition.

 1. Focusing on the most productive route

-With this in mind, outsourcing is an excellent way to cut down on the time spent on menial tasks so that you can focus on more important matters.
-Upwork, Fiverr, and Zirtual are the ideal platforms for finding freelancers who can act as virtual assistants.
-Needless to say, the content of this work will differ from one concept to the next but writing, designing, and guest blogging are good examples of time-consuming work that can easily be outsourced.
+The most efficient way to market your Kickstarter campaign is to figure out the least time-consuming aspects that can yield the biggest results.
+Outsourcing is an excellent way to cut down on the time spent on menial tasks so that you can focus on more important matters.
+Upwork, Fiverr, and Zirtual are the ideal platforms for finding virtual assistants.
+The content of this work will differ from one concept to the next but writing, designing, and guest blogging are good examples of time-consuming work that can easily be outsourced.

 Preparation is another important aspect of any campaign as many jobs can be organized in bulk and this can often be done in advance.
 For example, newsletters, emails, and guest blogs can be written in bulk and then put aside until the time comes to publish them.

-Takeaway – Outsource the menial tasks so that you can spend time on other matters.
+Takeaway – Outsource the menial tasks so that you can spend time on key matters.

 2. Identifying the most suitable PR and marketing channels

-Every successful Kickstarter campaign was the recipient of a large volume of online traffic.
+Every successful Kickstarter campaign receives a large volume of online traffic.
 However, generating traffic can be a rather drawn-out process.
-In addition, many campaigns are so short that they simply do not have this time.
-For this reason, the best strategy when it comes to raising money on Kickstarter is to focus on the Minimum Effective Dose.
+In addition, many campaigns are so short that they do not have this time.
+For this reason, the best strategy for raising money on Kickstarter is to focus on the Minimum Effective Dose.

-The Minimum Effective Dose refers to the smallest amount of work that needs to be done to achieve a specific objective.
+The Minimum Effective Dose refers to the smallest amount of work required to achieve a specific objective.

 For example, recent studies show that Facebook, email, and blogs are three of the most effective ways to drive traffic to a campaign.
-Needless to say, it makes sense to save time and expend energy by using these avenues instead of wasting them elsewhere.
+It makes sense to save time and expend energy using these avenues instead of wasting them elsewhere.
 As a rule, focusing on guest blogs in prominent relevant blogs is the best way to gain traction with the right audience.

-Furthermore, the best way to share these blogs and produce alternative content is through social media.
-Keep in mind that if you can gain enough traffic through these methods, you could be featured on Kickstarter.
+The best channel to share blogs and produce alternative content is social media.
+Your campaign could be featured on Kickstarter if you get enough traffic on social media.
 This is a sure way to boost investment in the campaign.

-Takeaway – Use the Minimum Effective Dose principle to narrow down the best channels for marketing the campaign.
+Takeaway – Use the Minimum Effective Dose principle to narrow down the best channels to market the campaign.

 3. Focusing on relevance

-Relevance is one of the most important principles when it comes to promoting a Kickstarter campaign.
-This is important for marketing in general as the rate of conversion is always dependent on how relevant the product is to a particular audience.
-Having said this, targeting the right audience with your social media outreach is critical while choosing the right blogs on which to guest post will return much better results.
-Here are three more key factors which need to be considered when creating a media list to promote a Kickstarter campaign.
+Relevance is an important principle when promoting a Kickstarter campaign.
+Campaign conversion rate depends on how relevant the product is to a particular audience.
+Targeting the right audience with your social media outreach is critical while choosing the right blogs to guest post.

-Introductions – Do you have existing relationships with someone involved in a blog?
-This can save you ample time that may otherwise be spent on seeking an alternative channel of communication.
+• Introductions – Do you have existing relationships with someone involved in a blog?
+This can save you ample time that may otherwise be spent on seeking an alternative communication channel.

-Promotion – Just because you are published on a particular blog or website, this does not mean that the article will reach the desired audience.
+• Promotion – Just because you are published on a particular blog or website does not mean the article will reach the desired audience.
 In other words, you will need to organize alternative means of promoting these blogs or features to ensure they can generate enough traffic.

-Takeaway – Take time to establish the most relevant audience as quantity is not nearly as important as quality when it comes to gaining traction for a campaign.
+Takeaway – Take time to establish the most relevant audience as quantity is not nearly as important as quality when generating traction for a campaign.

 4. Finding the most relevant bloggers

 Google Images is also a great place to source the most relevant links.
 If you drag and drop an image into Google images, you will receive every website or link associated with this image.
 Why is this important?
-Well, if you pick out the most successful Kickstarter campaigns from the past few years, you can use the images in these campaigns to find out how they were promoted.
+If you pick out the most successful Kickstarter campaigns from the past few years, you can use their campaigns to find out how they were promoted.

-With a long list of blogs and websites to draw from, you can now see a specific list of publishers who are clearly good at what they do.
-However, this is where outsourcing comes in handy because you can compile a list of these sites and pass them to a virtual assistant.
-At this point, the virtual assistant can start contacting these websites on your behalf or finding more websites in the same niche.
+With a long list of blogs and websites to draw from, you can now see a specific list of publishers who are good at what they do.
+At this point, your virtual assistant can start contacting these websites on your behalf or finding more websites in the same niche.

 Takeaway – Use your virtual assistants to compile an accurate list of the most relevant websites, authors, and publications.